 The article below the video offers a written overview of the demo.

 Video Demo Of Appbot’s App Review Service

-The Manage Apps Tab
+The Manage Sources Tab

-The ‘Manage Apps’ page is the control centre for all of the apps you’re tracking with Appbot.
-Add new apps to track by clicking the data source buttons at the top of the page.
-Remove existing apps by clicking on the ‘delete’ buttons to the right of your apps.
-You can also bulk edit your settings by selecting multiple check boxes on the left.
+The Manage Sources page is the control center for all of the apps you’re tracking with Appbot.
+Add new apps to track by clicking the blue ‘Add New Source’ button on the right side of the page.

 The Team Tab

-Next to ‘Manage Apps’ on the top navigation bar is the ‘Team’ page.
+Next to Manage Sources on the top navigation bar is the Team page.
 This is where you can let your whole team experience the benefits of Appbot’s apps analysis tools!
-Just type in their email addresses and press ‘invite’ to give your team-members access to your Appbot account.
+Just type in their email addresses, select their access level and press ‘Send Invites’ to give your team members access to your Appbot account.

+You can also promote your Team Members to Team Leaders from this page too.
+Simply click the ‘Make Team Leader’ button next to the team member you want to promote to make the change.
 Team Leaders are like admin users.
 They can add and remove Team Members, have access to billing and can promote/revoke other Team Leaders.
 Team Members cannot perform any of these actions.